VIDA-NYU/ache/README.md

         $./script/compile_crawler.sh

-Build a model for AChttps://github.com/ViDA-NYU/ache/edit/master/README.md#HE's page classifier
+Build a model for ACHE's page classifier
 --------------------------------------------
 To focus on a certain topic ACHE needs to have accddess to a model of its content.
 This model is then used by a classifier to decide, given a new crawled page, whether it is on-topic or not.
 Assume that you store positive and negative examples in two directories postive and negative respectively.
 Also, these directories are placed in training_data directory.
 Here is how you build a model from these examples:

         $./script/build_model.sh <training data path> <output path>

-- `<training data path>` is path to the directory containing positive and negative examples.
+    `<training data path>` is path to the directory containing positive and negative examples.
-- `<output path>` is the new directory that you want to save the generated model that consists of two files: `pageclassifier.model` and `pageclassifier.features`.
+    `<output path>` is the new directory that you want to save the generated model that consists of two files: `pageclassifier.model` and `pageclassifier.features`.

 Start ACHE